zhpanvip/BannerViewPager/README.md

 ### 6.startLoop and stopLoop

-***If the version you used is later than 2.5.0,you don't need care of startLoop and stopLoop in Activity or Fragment.
-But the two methods is still public.***

-Recommend call stopLoop in onPause() and startLoop in onResume() to improve performance：
+***You can user setLifecycleRegistry(Lifecycle) method to instead of call stopLoop and startLoop in Activity or Fragment***

 ```

+    mViewPager.setLifecycleRegistry(getLifecycle())

+    // the follwoing code is deprecated.

     @Override
     protected void onPause() {
         if (mBannerViewPager != null)